top of page

 • A Lack of Structure

-In order to recover and lead independent lives, adults with mental illness need structure.
+To recover and lead independent lives, adults with mental illness need structure.
 Without a well-developed and structurally sound residential treatment program, mentally ill people may fail to take their medication, obtain adequate nutrition, perform effective self-care, and engage in beneficial social relationships.
 Without sustained structure, acute mental illness can quickly return.

 • Insufficient or Inconvenient Outpatient Services